Python Feature Flags & Toggles: A Step-by-Step Setup Guide in a Flask Application

-Before we get started with the implementation of the Python feature flag, let’s talk a little bit about the benefits of feature flagging and Flagsmith.
+Before we get started with the implementation of the Python feature flags, let’s talk a little bit about the benefits of feature flagging and Flagsmith.

 Why Use Feature Flags?

 Feature flags allow you to control your application remotely to release new features with confidence.
 At a very basic use case, you can use them to show/hide new features (which is the use case we will mostly consider).
-However, they can become very powerful, allowing you to slowly roll features out to a percentage of your users or to show certain features only to a subset of users.
+However, they can become very powerful, allowing you to run phased rollouts and slowly show new features to a percentage of your users, or to show certain features only to a subset—or segment—of users.
 Feature flags can also be used to store remote configuration data for your application such as JSON or XML data.

 Implementation of Python Feature Toggles